uozyurt/DiscreteLatentVariableModels_TopicSummary/README.md

 ## Stochastic Optimization

 The term "stochastic optimization" is used for the process of minimizing or maximizing an objective function when it involves <u>randomness</u>.
-This non-deterministic optimization process can be useful in many cases, specifically when the data is too large to fit into memory, or when the data is too complex to be processed in a deterministic way (which can reduce the chance of converging to a local minimum if gradient descent is used).<br>
+This non-deterministic optimization process can be useful in many cases, specifically when the data is too large to fit into memory, or when the data is too complex to be processed in a deterministic way.
+Moreover, SGD (or mini-batch gradient descent) may reduce the chance of converging to an poor-performing local minimum by simply skipping it with the help of this stochasticity.<br>

 Recap from VAE content:<br>